-Dark Canvas, the third volume in my steampunk Fractured Empire series, is out in January in ebook and paperback.
-You can pre-order the ebook now.
-In the meantime, enjoy a brief extract here and reacquaint yourself with some characters from A Little Poison:
+Dark Canvas, the third volume in my steampunk Fractured Empire series, is out now in ebook and paperback.
+You can order them here.
+It's a standalone novel, but with plenty of call-backs to Bitter Sky and A Little Poison.

 I once had a girlfriend back in Scotland, Lorna, who was into astrology, karma, healing crystals and all that shite.
 She always said the universe had a way of knowing when you needed something and providing for you.
 In my experience, what it generally provides is a kick in the bollocks.